open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate.html.md

 -   Install and initialize a new Greenplum Database 6 cluster using the version 6 `gpinitsystem` utility.

-    **Note:** `gprestore` only supports restoring data to a cluster that has an identical number of hosts and an identical number of segments per host, with each segment having the same `content_id` as the segment in the original cluster.
+    > **Note** `gprestore` only supports restoring data to a cluster that has an identical number of hosts and an identical number of segments per host, with each segment having the same `content_id` as the segment in the original cluster.
 Use `gpcopy` \(Tanzu Greenplum\) if you need to migrate data to a different-sized Greenplum 6 cluster.

-    **Note:** Set the Greenplum Database 6 timezone to a value that is compatible with your host systems.
+    > **Note** Set the Greenplum Database 6 timezone to a value that is compatible with your host systems.
 Setting the Greenplum Database timezone prevents Greenplum Database from selecting a timezone each time the cluster is restarted.
 See [Configuring Timezone and Localization Settings](localization.html) for more information.

 -   Install the latest release of the Greenplum Backup and Restore utilities, available to download from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb-backup-restore) or [github](https://github.com/greenplum-db/gpbackup/releases).
 -   If you intend to install Greenplum Database 6 on the same hardware as your 4.3 system, you will need enough disk space to accommodate over five times the original data set \(two full copies of the primary and mirror data sets, plus the original backup data in ASCII format\) in order to migrate data with `gpbackup` and `gprestore`.
 Keep in mind that the ASCII backup data will require more disk space than the original data, which may be stored in compressed binary format.
 Offline backup solutions such as Dell EMC Data Domain can reduce the required disk space on each host.